Morgan Advanced Materials (LON:MGAM) Shares Down 16.2% – Here’s Why

-MGAM has been the topic of several research analyst reports.
-Royal Bank of Canada dropped their price objective on Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating on the stock in a research note on Thursday, November 7th.
-Citigroup increased their price target on Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the company a “buy” rating in a research note on Thursday, January 23rd.
+A number of brokerages recently issued reports on MGAM.
+Citigroup raised their target price on Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the stock a “buy” rating in a research note on Thursday, January 23rd.
+Royal Bank of Canada reduced their price objective on Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating for the company in a research note on Thursday, November 7th.

 Morgan Advanced Materials Price Performance

-Morgan Advanced Materials (LON:MGAM – Get Free Report) last released its quarterly earnings results on Friday, February 28th.
+Morgan Advanced Materials (LON:MGAM – Get Free Report) last released its quarterly earnings data on Friday, February 28th.
 The company reported GBX 25.50 ($0.32) earnings per share for the quarter.
 Morgan Advanced Materials had a return on equity of 19.02% and a net margin of 6.17%.
-Research analysts forecast that Morgan Advanced Materials plc will post 32.5 earnings per share for the current fiscal year.
+Equities research analysts forecast that Morgan Advanced Materials plc will post 32.5 EPS for the current fiscal year.

 About Morgan Advanced Materials